joe-glasgow/webpack-ts-boilerplate/README.md

 A boiler plate repository for Webpack using typescript.
 Unashamedly inspired/appropriated/disassembled from @jhnns and his great talk during FrontEnd Love conference (Feb 19th 2020).

-❌ no linting in WebPack (use your idea and commit hooks)
+❌ no linting in WebPack (use your IDE and commit hooks)

 ## Set up